9 Steps for a Successful Home Technology Project

 Have you ever thought about converting that bonus room into a private home theater with terrific surround sound and a cinema-sized screen?
 Or maybe you've considered adding a multi-room audio system throughout your house that can stream your favorite music from the Internet?
-Or maybe the idea of controlling your lighting and HVAC system from anywhere in the world using your iPad gets your blood pumping.
+Or maybe the idea of controlling your lighting and HVAC system from anywhere in the world might be useful?

 These are the kinds of projects that get many homeowners excited, yet can leave them scratching their heads wondering where to begin.
 Fortunately, trained professionals around the world know exactly what to do to ensure that your vision becomes a reality.
 These experts are called home technology professionals.

 If you have thought about hiring a home technology professional for a custom installation project, here are some things that will help you to prepare for your working relationship: